SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

     1. Test the *Service Endpoint* for *B1PurchaseOrder*: The system returns the respective data of SAP Business One (without filtering).

     2. The *Create Purchase Order in SAP Business One* button is dependent on the setup of the destinations.
 Once the destinations are correctly configured and the application is deployed to SAP BTP Cloud Foundry runtime, the *Create Purchase Order in SAP Business One* button will be active.
-    To test this button locally, in _poetrySlamManagerServiceImplementation.js_, change the value of **B1IsConnectedIndicator** to **true**:
+    To test this button locally, in _connectorB1.js_, method _createConnectorInstance_, change the value of **connector.isConnectedIndicator** to **true** after the connector instance is created:

         ```javascript
-        B1IsConnectedIndicator = await destinationUtil.checkDestination(
-            req,
-            'b1'
-        );
+        const connector = new ConnectorB1(data);
+        connector.isConnectedIndicator = true;
         ```
-        > Note: This change is required as the *B1IsConnectedIndicator* value is dependent on the setup of destinations.
+        > Note: This change is required as the *isConnectedIndicator* value is dependent on the setup of destinations.
 Destinations only work on a deployed application and cannot be tested locally.

 4. Open the */poetryslammanager/webapp/index.html* web application and open one of the poetry slams.